apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 required within constraints set by the administrator.
 The constraints can be different for different custom constrained offerings.
-This is useful to reduce the number of offerings the CloudStack administrator has to define; Instead of defining acompute offering for every imaginable combination of values that a user might want, the administrator can define offerings that provide some flexibility to the users and can serve as the basis for several different VM configurations.
+This is useful to reduce the number of offerings the CloudStack administrator has to define; Instead of defining a compute offering for every imaginable combination of values that a user might want, the administrator can define offerings that provide some flexibility to the users and can serve as the basis for several different VM configurations.